Having company over is fun, except when they show up unexpectedly. Or worse, if they turn your whole house upside down.

 I once attended a presentation on the topic of time adults spend on sports.
 One of the slides read:

-‘Office workers get less than 150 minutes of moderate physical activity per week’
+‘Office workers have less than 150 minutes of moderate physical activity per week’

 How would you improve this sentence?

 The presentation was aimed at a broad audience.
 Keep in mind the burglars!